 - Your kids don’t care if you spend your day in your pj’s, stuffing your face with chocolate or every day is movie day!
-They just love having you there and they will remember Coronavirus 2020 as the year they got to spend extra time with their parents.
+They love having you there, and they will remember Coronavirus 2020 as the year they got to spend extra time with their parents.

-- Honestly, I suck at being a teacher, it has affirmed my belief that I don’t have the patience.
+- Honestly, I suck at being a teacher, which has affirmed my belief that I don’t have the patience.
 I have felt like a failure so many times, but it’s okay.
-I am neither paid or qualified to be a teacher, so if I take three hours longer then so be it.
-Same goes for all the other parents out there, two hours baking a cake is just as productive as practising spellings.
+I am neither paid nor qualified to be a teacher, so if I take three hours longer, then so be it.
+The same goes for all the other parents out there; two hours baking a cake is just as productive as practising spellings.

 - Don’t feel guilty for taking some ‘alone’ and ‘me’ time.
 My current escape is a long, hot bubble bath or a good book.
 Even if it’s just a quick ten minutes, it can do the world of good.